-Item 18: Mental/behavioral health of child

-Purpose of Assessment: To determine whether, during the period under review, the agency addressed the mental/behavioral health needs of the child(ren).

-Five of 12 applicable cases were rated as a strength for Item 18 meaning the agency assessed and provided the appropriate service referrals to meet the mental and behavioral needs of the child.
+Item 18: Mental/behavioral health of child Purpose of Assessment: To determine whether, during the period under review, the agency addressed the mental/behavioral health needs of the child(ren).
+One of the two applicable cases was rated as a strength for Item 18 meaning the agency assessed and provided the appropriate service referrals to meet the mental and behavioral needs of the child.